 Photography pricing guide: How to know what to charge in 2022

 Last year, we witnessed a “start-up boom,” with 5.4 million new business applications filed in the United States alone.
-Following a challenging few years, more people are embarking on new professional journeys—and facing unexpected challenges and rewards along the way.
-For any new photography business, one of those first hurdles is determining your prices.
+Following a challenging few years, more people are embarking on new journeys—and facing unexpected challenges and rewards along the way.
+For any new photography business, of those first hurdles is determining your prices.

 No matter what your specialty, freelance photography prices will often vary depending on the duration of the shoot, the editing time required, and your skill and experience level.
-A photographer in a big city will not charge the same as one in a small town, and a photographer won’t charge the same as a real estate photographer.
+A photographer in a big city will not charge the same as one in a small town, and a food photographer won’t charge the same as a real estate photographer.

 The variables can feel overwhelming at times, but all comes down to valuing your photography and knowing your worth.
 In this quick and easy guide, we’ll break down the basics of knowing what to charge for your services—and setting yourself up for success in 2022.